lordpretzel/mu4e-views/README.md

  A typical use case is to start a container with your local development version of mu4e-views E.g., from your local mu4e-views git repo:

- To build the docker image copy some valid Maildir to ./Maildir and run "docker build -t mu4e-views-test ."
- If you need to test with a different version, then add it to VERSIONS="1.3.10 1.4.13 master" in
+ To build the docker image copy some valid Maildir to `./Maildir` and run `docker build -t mu4e-views-test .` If you need to test with a different version, then add it to `VERSIONS="1.3.10 1.4.13 master` in